shihaocao/scao-quartz-website/content/notes/when-im-a-father.md

 ---
-title: "Sharon St Film Festival"
+title: "When I'm a Father"
 date: 2025-02-09
-tags: [hosting, fun, friends, film]
+tags: [life, dreams, reflection]
 ---

 _I hope that when I'm a father, I'll still remember these things at heart._

 ## Why?

+I think about what I would do differently next time, and I wonder if I will still remember the stories behind where my lessons came from...
+I think it's funny to imagine telling these to my kids one day.

+## Once I'm a father make sure they hear that...

-All time is well spent.
+- All time is well spent.

-You can't just keep throttling up.
+- You can't just keep throttling up.
 You max out and it burns you away.
 It burns the earth and the world around you.

-Everything in moderation.
+- Everything in moderation.

-Things can become more important.
+- Things can become more important.

-Listen to those who love you.
+- Listen to those who love you.

-You have to believe that doing your best and doing a good job is enough.
+- You have to believe that doing your best and doing a good job is enough.
 Do not worry about anything else.

-That this world and this life is too short to be unkind.
+- That this world and this life is too short to be unkind.

 ---